 It is no longer good enough for a next-generation weather radar to automatically measure rainfall intensity, turbulence potential and wind shear on landing; it must also provide actionable intelligence on a growing list of threats to help pilots make wise safety and economic decisions during a flight.
 From warnings about engine-choking to high-altitude ice crystals to differentiations between severe and “ride-quality” turbulence, the lengths to which the radar envelope can be ...

-"Advanced Weather Radar Can Make Pilots Smarter" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Advanced Weather Radar Can Make Pilots Smarter" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.